A typical gasoline automotive engine operates at around 25% to 30% of thermal efficiency.

-- Complete combustion of fuel-air mixture.
+- Complete combustion of the fuel-air mixture.

 - No pumping work.
-Pumping work is the difference between the work done during exhaust stroke and the work done during intake stroke.
+Pumping work is the difference between the work done during the exhaust stroke and the work done during the intake stroke.
 In real cycles, there is a pressure difference between exhaust and inlet pressures.

 - No blowdown loss.
 Blowdown loss is caused by the early opening of exhaust valves.
-This results in a loss of work output during expansion stroke.
+This results in a loss of work output during the expansion stroke.